AshleyPikachu/Super-Bit-Shader/README.md

 **Part 4: Hotkeys to Change Colors**
 1. Leave the shaders menu using backspace (PC) until your all the way back to the "Main Menu".
 2. Go to "Settings" -> "Input" -> "Hotkeys" -> to Locate "Next Shader" and "Previous Shader".
-3. Set the "Next Shader" hotkey to ZR (Right Trigger) and "Previous Shader" hotkey to ZL (Left Trigger) on a controller.
+3. Set the "Next Shader" hotkey to ZR (R-Trigger) and "Previous Shader" hotkey to ZL (L-Trigger) on a controller.
 4. You are now able to change the shader color at will, and Retroarch will remember these hotkeys.

 **Part 5: Core Options**